-Date approved: February 14, 2006
+Date Approved: February 14, 2006

 The University of Montana (UM) Institutional Animal Care and Use Committee (IACUC) oversees all aspects of UM animal care and use programs for teaching and research.
 The President of the University of Montana has granted the Institutional Official the authority to appoint members to the IACUC.
-The IACUC reviews all animal use protocols, ensures compliance with federal regulations, inspects animal facilities and laboratories and oversees training and educational programs.
+The IACUC reviews all animal use protocols, ensures compliance with federal regulations, inspects animal facilities and laboratories and oversees animal training and educational programs.
 The IACUC serves as a resource to faculty, investigators, technicians, students, staff, and administrators and provides guidance for conducting all animal use procedures with the highest scientific, humane, and ethical principles.

 The IACUC also oversees the Occupational Health and Safety Program for animal users.
 The IACUC is composed of a chair, a veterinarian, research scientists, non-scientists, and community representatives.

 The IACUC makes semiannual inspections of all facilities and laboratories where animals are housed or utilized.

 - Review at least once every six months UM's program for humane care and use of animals, using the Guide for the Care and Use of Laboratory Animals as a basis for evaluation.